thierbig/EpochAuthenticHD/README.md

 **WARNING: If your PC isn't that strong ore feel you want more FPS, do not use/extract the HD Spells/Items Icons!**

+**If you want OLD Original Vanilla Character Models for your own character, delete PATCH-C**

 ## 1. Epoch / WotLK MPQ Setup (Just for reading information)

 ---